- Valid for travel at your leisure between now and 31st December 2019

 Savitri Temple: Situated on the peak of the Ratnagiri Hill, the Savitri Temple is dedicated to Savitri, Lord Brahma’s consort.
 It was built in 1687 and pilgrims need to trek up the hill in order to reach the shrine of the temple.
 The temple houses the statue of Goddess Savitri and offers good views of the surroundings, including the sand dunes of nearby villages and of the Pushkar Lake.
 Legend has it that the presence of Savitri was required in a ‘yagna’ that was done by Lord Brahma but she kept Him waiting.
 Lord Brahma irritated with her behaviour, married a milkmaid named Gayatri.
 Savitri became furious at this and cursed Him that he will only be worshipped once a year and only in Pushkar.

 Stay overnight at hotel in Pushkar.

 Day 10: Pushkar / Delhi

 Breakfast will be provided.
 After breakfast proceed to Delhi.
-On arrival, Delhi check in Hotel.
+On arrival, Delhi check into your hotel.
 Stay overnight at hotel in Delhi.

 Day 11: Delhi / Transfer to Airport

-In this Day transfer to Airport for flight to your onward destination.
+Today transfer to the airport for flight to your onward destination.